David Crowley (Wisconsin politician)

-David C. Crowley (born May 14, 1986) is an American Democratic politician and the current county executive of Milwaukee County, Wisconsin, since May 2020.
-He is the first African American to serve as Milwaukee County's top official, and also the youngest (having taken office at age 33).
-He previously served three years in the Wisconsin State Assembly, representing the west side of the city of Milwaukee from January 2017 to June 2020.
+David Carl Crowley (/ˈkraʊli/; born May 14, 1986) is an American politician who has served as the seventh executive of Milwaukee County since 2020.
+A member of the Democratic Party, he previously represented Wisconsin's 17th Assembly district, including the west side of Milwaukee, from 2017 to 2020.
+Crowley is the first African American to serve as Milwaukee County's top official and the youngest person elected to the office, having taken office in May 2020 at age 33.

+Crowley is the Democratic nominee for governor of Wisconsin in the 2026 election, winning the nomination over Francesca Hong by a narrow margin of 0.48% in an upset after suspending his campaign in July, then re-entering the race 24 days before the August 11 primary.

 Early life and education

-Born in Milwaukee, Wisconsin, Crowley's parents struggled with narcotics addiction in his youth and lost their home when he was just ten years old.
-His parents eventually divorced, and he suffered eviction from two more homes before graduating high school.
-Under the mentorship of Reggie and Sharlen Moore, and their community organizing group, Urban Underground, Crowley became interested in issues of policing and local government.
-Crowley graduated from Bay View High School and attended the University of Wisconsin–Milwaukee from 2008 to 2012, but left to pursue politics before obtaining a degree.
-Crowley later returned to complete his undergraduate education at UW-Milwaukee, earning a bachelor's degree in Community Engagement and Education in 2024.
+Crowley was born on May 14, 1986, in Milwaukee, Wisconsin.
+Crowley's parents struggled with drug addiction during his childhood, and the family lost its home when he was 10 years old.
+His parents eventually divorced.
+Crowley was evicted from two more homes before graduating from high school.

+Crowley graduated from Bay View High School, and first attended the University of Wisconsin–Milwaukee in 2006, leaving during his first semester and returning intermittently in later years.
+Under the mentorship of Reggie and Sharlen Moore and their community organizing group Urban Underground, as well as serving as a Public Ally and working with individuals impacted by the justice system at the nonprofit Project RETURN, Crowley became interested in issues of policing and local government.

+Crowley resumed his undergraduate studies while serving as county executive and earned a bachelor's degree in community engagement and education from the University of Wisconsin–Milwaukee in December 2024, delivering the commencement address at his graduation ceremony.

-Political career
+Early political career

-While attending college, he began working in politics as a campaign organizer for U.S. Senator Russ Feingold's 2010 re-election campaign.
+While attending college, Crowley began working in politics as a campaign organizer for U.S. Senator Russ Feingold's 2010 re-election campaign.
 After the election, he took a job as a legislative aide to Milwaukee County supervisor Nikiya Harris Dodd.
 When Harris Dodd was elected to the Wisconsin Senate in 2012, Crowley suspended his education to work as her policy director at the Wisconsin State Capitol in Madison, Wisconsin.

-Crowley made his first attempt at elected office in 2016, when he ran for Milwaukee City Council.
-He came in third in the February nonpartisan primary election and did not advance to the general.
-However, later that month, his employer, Senator Nikiya Harris Dodd, announced she would not seek re-election in the 6th district seat.
+Crowley made his first attempt at elected office in 2016, when he ran for a seat on the Milwaukee Common Council.
+He came in third in the February nonpartisan primary election and did not advance to the general election.
+Later that month, his employer, Nikiya Harris Dodd, announced she would not seek re-election in Wisconsin's 6th Senate district.
 The move prompted Assembly member La Tonya Johnson to declare for that office, creating an open race in the 17th Assembly district.
-Crowley jumped into the race and won the Democratic primary with 56% of the vote.
+Crowley entered the race and won the Democratic primary with 56% of the vote.
 He was unopposed in the general election and entered office on January 3, 2017.
-He would go on to win re-election in 2018.
+He was re-elected in 2018.